 6. Don't depend solely on backups

 Ransomware is evolving.
-Many attackers now employ double extortion -- they encrypt the victim's data and exfiltrate it.
-This way, even if a company restores its data from backup, the attacker can still demand a ransom be paid to not leak the data.
+Many attackers now employ double extortion, where they encrypt the victim's data and exfiltrate it, or triple extortion, which involves the addition of a DDoS attack or extorts the victim's customers, partners and other third parties.
+In these attacks, even if a company restores its data from backup, the attacker can still demand that a ransom be paid to not leak the data.

 Backups are important, but they're only one element of a defense-in-depth ransomware prevention strategy.